T of C

 16. Zequan Heshang on rhythm

-His article on rhythm is preserved in Qinyuan Yaolu, pages 29/2 - 34/1.
-It begins:
+His article on rhythm is preserved in Qinyuan Yaolu, pages 29/2 - 34/1; see a translation along with the complete original text.

 (Return)